21 Mar 2022

 The Juneteenth Folklife Celebration highlights the folk art, heritage, and traditions of African-American culture in St. Landry Parish.
 Rebecca Henry, owner of the Creole Heritage Folklife Center, hosts the event.
 She is a child of sharecroppers, artist, and a wealth of cultural knowledge.
 This celebration pays tribute to the date when Texas slaves first heard the news of their freedom.

-On Saturday under the Farmers Market Pavilion in Opelousas from 12:30pm – 7:30pm, you will be able to listen to live music and traditional dancing.
+On Saturday under the Farmers Market Pavilion in Opelousas from noon to 4pm, you will be able to listen to live music and traditional dancing.
 It’s going to be a great time.
 See original folk art and learn about the heritage and traditions of the region.
 As this is a family-friendly event, no alcohol is sold or allowed on-site.

 4 Mar 2022